metabase/metabase/docs/people-and-groups/saml-azure.md

 ## Add an Enterprise Application in Microsoft Entra ID

-Go to Mircrosoft Entra admin center and click on **Enterprise Applications** under Applications from the side bar.
+Go to Microsoft Entra admin center and click on **Enterprise Applications** under Applications from the side bar.
 Once there, click on **+ New Application** in the bar on the top of the page.

 ![AZEnterpriseApp](images/saml-azure-ad-enterprise-app.png)